kuriv/phpdp/src/Structural/FluentInterface/README.md

     }

     /**
-     * Store the table to be queried.
+     * Store the table that need to be queried.
      *
      * @param  string $table
      * @return SQL